 Please note that the local hub and technical coordinators have to be present at the hub site.

-The list of registered remote hubs is being available during this process.
+The list of registered remote hubs is available.